Subscribe to our Magazine

 Stretching from the Atlantic coast of Newfoundland to the Pacific coast of British Columbia, the Trans Canada Trail winds its way across mountains, plains, and rainforest – a bike-friendly slice through Canada’s beautiful landscape.
 As one of the world’s longest networks of multi-use trails, the Trans Canada Trail connects nearly 500 individual trails across the country, building a magnificent piece of Canadian heritage.

 In 1992, the creation of the trail was announced in celebration of Canada’s 125th anniversary and in February 2000, the trail was officially opened.
-Fourteen years later, 72 percent (16,996 kilometers) of the proposed 24,000-kilometer route has been completed – funded largely by donations, partnering organizations, and both federal and provincial governments.
+Fifteen years later, 80 percent (over 20,000 kilometers) of the proposed 24,000-kilometer route has been completed – funded largely by donations, partnering organizations, and both federal and provincial governments.

 The Trans Canada Trail is a community-based project that is the result of working with local organizations that own, operate, and maintain specific trail sections across Canada.
 Summed up by the non-profit Trans Canada Trail organization, “The Trans Canada Trail is truly a gift from Canadians to Canadians”.
 That’s evident from the amount of funding and number of volunteer hours that has gone into this project since its inauguration.